ejfrancis/Meteor-Vue-Enterprise-Starter/README.md

 * Jest - unit tests
 * Chimp - e2e tests
 * semistandard - code linting
-* husky - git hooks
+* meteor-husky - git hooks
 * CircleCI - continuous integration

 *Note:* This starter kit is geared towards enterprise software.
 If you're looking to put together a quick prototype, this may be overkill.